-Everywhere we look in the world, we see this promise advertised.
+Everywhere we look in the world, we see this promise falsely advertised.
 For the unhealthy, it’s promised in mind numbing substance abuse such as food, alcohol or drugs.
-For the more nominal, it’s in such activities as vacations or exercise and sports.
-Even more alluring to some are the distant promises of rest, such as retirement and even death.
-But what if God’s idea of rest is different from these?
-What would that rest look like?
+For the "healthy", it’s in such activities as vacations or exercise and sports.
+Even more alluring to some are the distant promises of rest, such as retirement or even death.
+But what if God’s idea of rest is quite different from these?
+What would His rest look like?

 In this book, I would like to explore the often forgotten practice of Biblical rest.
-I do not apologize for the amount of Scripture that I use since I want this book to express God’s thoughts (as found in His Word).
-The only reason I feel motivated to write this book, apart from the Bible, is to highlight first to the church, than to the world, this greatly misplaced promise and practice.
+I do not apologize for the amount of Scripture used since I want this book to express God’s thoughts (as found in His Word).
+The reason I was motivated to write this booklet was to highlight first to the church, than to the world, this greatly misplaced promise and practice.

 Chapter 1: Rest for the body